Yawolf/yocingo/README.md

 And done!
 You can use Yocingo in your project :D

 ## How it Works?
-Well this is a complete implementation of the Telegram Bot API it Elixir, and it is really easy to use the fuctions.
-Let's see\:
+Well this is a complete implementation of the Telegram Bot API in Elixir, and it is really easy to use the fuctions.

 ### get_me
     A simple method for testing your bot's auth token.